The Lonely (British Sea Power song)

 "The Lonely" is a song by British Sea Power.
 The song was the group's third single and their second on Rough Trade.
-It was their first single to garner much press coverage and resulted in a pleasing chart position.
-Unusually, the nominal a-side actually features as the flipside on both versions.
+It was their first single to garner much press coverage and resulted in a chart position.
+Unusually, the nominal A-side actually featured as the flipside on both versions.
 The main position is taken by "The Spirit of St. Louis", a tale of Charles Lindbergh's flight across the Atlantic.
-This is still regularly performed live despite it only appearing on this release.
+This is still regularly performed live, despite it only appearing on this release.
 The title track was written as a tribute to Geoff Goddard, a friend of the band who wrote the 1960s number-one single, "Johnny Remember Me".

 The single reached number 76 on the UK Singles Chart.